Ishi97/WeatherApp/README.md

   - `App.js` – Root application component
   - `index.js` – React entry point
   - `.env` – Environment file (contains API keys)

-**Note**: The .env file is included for demo/testing purposes only.
-It should not be pushed to the repository to protect any sensitive information (e.g., API keys).env is listed in the .gitignore file.

 ---

 ## Installation